 In Media you will cover a broad range of different media forms (Film is not included, only Film Marketing) across the course including traditional and new media.

-In Film you will study films from a broad variety of perspectives.
+In Film Studies you will study films from a broad variety of perspectives.
 As well as developing analysis skills like you do in Media, you will also be covering US film history and how film language has developed as an art form from the Silent Era through Hollywood’s Golden Age to the modern era.

 Academic issues and debates surrounding the role of the director, the impact of digital technology, the way audiences view and interact with film and representation of social groups, places and events are discussed across several set films.